robconery/pg-auth/README.md

  - Install `pgcrypto` for hashing passwords
  - Drop in the schema, tables, functions etc needed for this crazy

+## Development

+If you want to play around, the test db is called `pg_auth` and I build it on the fly.
+You can see all the scripts in the `build/src` directory - these get built and dropped into `build/dist`.
+If all you want is to check stuff out just install as above and have a good time.

 ## This is Supposed To Be Fun

 I like seeing what Postgres can do, and I'm not the world's best programmer so if you see some things that are interesting, have some fun.